MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/content-search.md

 - In an Exchange hybrid deployment, you can't use the Content search tool to search Emails in on-premises mailboxes.
 You can only use the tool to search cloud-based mailboxes.

-- In an Exchange hybrid deployment, you can search for Teams chat data for on-premises mailboxes.
-For more information, see [Teams chat data for on-premises users](/microsoft-365/compliance/search-cloud-based-mailboxes-for-on-premises-users?view=o365-worldwide)
+- In an Exchange hybrid deployment, you can search for Teams chat data in on-premises mailboxes.
+For more information, see [Teams chat data for on-premises users](/microsoft-365/compliance/search-cloud-based-mailboxes-for-on-premises-users?view=o365-worldwide).

 ## Create and run a search